jsszhh/Google_Certificate_Capstone/Part 3. Visualization & Wrapping Up Findings/Intro_to_Visuals.md

 Nevertheless, the key advantage of Tableau is its ease of use.
 To create charts, one must simply drag and drop elements onto a worksheet and the table is automatically produced.

 As such, I will create most of my visuals in Tableau.

+However, some visuals (such as pairwise correlation scatterplots) cannot be made in Tableau, and as such will be created in Python and linked here.

+## Tableau vs. Python - Purpose

+Visuals created in Tableau are used for presenting to stakeholders or clients with less understanding of statistical modeling concepts.

+Visuals created in Python are used for presenting to an audience with greater understanding of statistics.